 What’s it like to live with a Colombian family?

 Since 2010, I was an active member of the Couchsurfing community.
 Back then, I was still a University student and didn’t have the opportunity to travel a lot because of school.
-I vowed to myself that I will actively host people in my apartment so when it’s my time to travel, I will have contacts from all over the world, who, without obligations, will return the favour.
+I vowed to myself that I will actively host people in my apartment so when it’s my time to travel, I will have contacts from all over the world, who, without obligations, will return the favor.

 I had prior commitments that day so I asked my friends if a Colombian friend can tag along.
 They said yes and everyone got to meet Andrea!
 In return, Andrea had a chance to see the Filipino circle of friends dynamics.
 We had so much fun and that drinking session was followed by 2 more nights of gathering with my different set of friends.
 Andrea was very happy!